aws-samples/rancher-on-aws-workshop/content/40-importing-a-cluster/41-importing-the-cluster/index.en.md

 In the following module, you will complete the outcomes listed below:

-1. Use the Rancher Multi-Cluster Manager to import the newly created EKS Cluster.
+1. Use the Rancher Manager to import the newly created EKS Cluster.
-2. Access the manage the imported EKS Cluster using the Rancher Multi-Cluster Manager.
+2. Access the manage the imported EKS Cluster using the Rancher Manager.

 ---